S-bachir/RShiny_Malaria/README.md

 ### Adding New Data

-To include data for additional metrics or years:
+To include data for additional metrics or years, ensure you have a `data` directory in your project.
+If it doesn't exist, create it first.
+Then, add your data as follows:
 - **National Data**: Add data to `data/National_Unit-data_World.csv`
 - **Subnational Data**: Add data to `data/Subnational_Unit-data.csv`
 - **Country-Specific Data**: Add a new `{Country}.csv` in the `data/{Country}` directory.